 The London Borough of Newham added 2004 grime act Newham Generals to the grime revolution but by late 2005 MC Ghetto (later MC Ghetts) from Plaistow, Newham became the name on everyone’s lips.
 His rapid-fire freestyles recorded on the streets of the borough drew a cult following.
 The new online generation notched up the YouTube views to hear his epic battles with the likes of Bashy and later P Money.
 He had a classic three track-duel with P Money during this period and also linked up with fellow East Ender Devlin from Dagenham who had signed a major contract with Universal.
 Devlin was considered the UK’s answer to Eminem.

-Today grime has spread far and wide from its East End roots and it’s the likes of South London’s Stormzy who wield the mic like a symbolic grime mantle.
+Today grime has spread far and wide from its East End roots and it’s the likes of South London’s Stormzy who now wields the grime mantle.
 But watch out for JHUS, hailing like many before him from Newham (Stratford) and following in the footsteps of Newham predecessor MC Ghetts.
-JHUS is currently grabbing a lot of headlines and rave reviews for his 2017 debut album Common Sense.
-An important cultural note about grime is it introduced a sound that was as distinctly black, British and working class as reggae-influenced Lover’s Rock had been in the 70s and 80s.
+He is currently grabbing a lot of headlines and rave reviews for his 2017 debut album Common Sense.